 Service flow termination by terminal

-Terminal can terminate the ongoing service flows by sending service flow delete request to NA, including information of the service flows to be terminated.
-Upon receiving the request, NA should reply with a service flow delete response to TE indicating that the resource reserved for the specified service flow has been found and the owner has been verified, and send datapath de-registration request to ANC including the relative information about service flow and datapath.
-ANC then removes the specified service flow, terminates the accounting, and replies with a datapath de-registration response to NA indicating that the service flow has been successfully removed.
+Terminal can terminate the ongoing service flows by sending service flow delete request to ANC, including information of the service flows to be terminated.
+Upon receiving the request, ANC should reply with a service flow delete response to TE indicating that the resource reserved for the specified service flow has been found and the owner has been verified, and send SF de-registration request to NA, BH, and AR including the related information about service flow and datapath.
+The entities then deactivate the specified service flow, terminate the accounting, and reply with a datapath de-registration response to ANC indicating that the service flow has been set to inactive.

-NA will release the reserved resources, delete the service flows, and send data-path de-registration ACK to ANC.
+ANC will then finally release the reserved resources and force the deletion of the service flow through sending SF de-registration ack to NA, BH, and AR.